ccallawa/alyvix_doc/test_case_building/designer_options.rst

    * FM:  The **Number** dropdown for ``Logic`` only has "more than zero" as an option ("greater than zero").
 Will there be more eventually?
    * FM:  What's the difference between *detect* and *map*?
-(Map is with Editor?)
+(Is Map for autopopulating a map in Editor with a set of scraped words?)
    * FM:  "Scrap" is not the right word.
 How about "Detected" or "Recognized"?
-Who do I send these problems to?
+How do I report English problems with GUI labels?

 .. figure:: images/ad_type_submenu_text_detect_sized.png